jamesrharwood/thesis/data/iv_changes.md

 <!-- #ASK Olga: is this negative education? -->

-Reporting guidance could encourage transparent reporting irregardless of design choices.
-Recommending or admonishing design choices elongates guidelines and risks shaming researchers making them _less_ likely to report transparently.
-Guideline developers that wish to impart good design practice can consider linking to design and appraisal resources elsewhere.
+Encourage transparent reporting regardless of design choices.

+Avoid recommending or admonishing design choices within the reporting guidance because:

+* Doing so may make authors feel nervous or ashamed, and therefore _less_ likely to report transparently.
+* Design advice elongates reporting guidelines.
+* Including design advice may give the impression that the guideline is for designing or appraising design.

+Consider linking to external design or appraisal tools instead.

 ---